eremeeveugene/Frontend-Mentor-WPF/README.md

 The primary goal of this repository is to improve my own skills and demonstrate my capabilities.
 I am focused on my growth and learning by providing efficient and pixel-perfect UI solutions.

-## Technologies Used
+## Technologies

-- **[.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)**: The latest version of the .NET platform for building and running applications.
+- **[.NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)**: The latest version of the .NET platform for building and running applications.
-- **[C# 12](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12)**: The programming language used to implement the solutions.
+- **[C# 13](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-13)**: The programming language used to implement the solutions.
-- **[WPF](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/overview/?view=netdesktop-8.0)**: Windows Presentation Foundation, used for creating rich desktop applications.
+- **[WPF](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/overview/?view=netdesktop-9.0)**: Windows Presentation Foundation, used for creating rich desktop applications.
-- **[XAML](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/xaml/?view=netdesktop-8.0)**: Extensible Application Markup Language, used for designing the UI in WPF applications.
+- **[XAML](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/xaml/?view=netdesktop-9.0)**: Extensible Application Markup Language, used for designing the UI in WPF applications.
 - **[Prism Library](https://prismlibrary.com/)**: A framework for building loosely coupled, maintainable, and testable XAML applications.

-## Tools for Comparison
+## Tools

+For developing and testing the solutions in this repository, I use the following tools:

+- **[Visual Studio 2022](https://visualstudio.microsoft.com/vs/)**: My primary integrated development environment (IDE) for writing, debugging, and running C# code.
+With its robust features, Visual Studio 2022 streamlines .NET development, offering tools for efficient coding, debugging, and performance optimization.
+- **[ReSharper](https://www.jetbrains.com/resharper/)**: A powerful Visual Studio extension that elevates the development experience through advanced code analysis, intelligent refactoring tools, and productivity-enhancing features.
+ReSharper ensures my code is clean, optimized, and adheres to best practices.
-- **[Diffchecker](https://www.diffchecker.com/image-compare/)**: I am using this tool to compare expected result screenshots with actual results.
+- **[Diffchecker](https://www.diffchecker.com/image-compare/)**: A reliable tool I use to compare screenshots of expected and actual results, ensuring visual consistency and accuracy.
-- **[ImgOnline](https://www.imgonline.com.ua/eng/similarity-percent-result.php)**: I am using this tool to verify the percentage of similarity between images.
+- **[ImgOnline](https://www.imgonline.com.ua/eng/similarity-percent-result.php)**: This tool helps me evaluate the similarity percentage between images, enabling precise verification of visual elements.

 ## Automation Jobs